MichaelSiehl/Atomic_Subroutines--How_to_Encapsulate_Access_to_Them/README.md

 end do<br />
 ...<br />

-That way, the logic codes (parallel or main logic codes) remain without any call to atomic_ref and without any direct use of the SYNC MEMORY statement.
+That way, the logic codes (parallel or main logic codes) remain without any direct call to atomic_ref and without any direct use of the SYNC MEMORY statement.

 (As an aside: In practice, spin-wait loop synchronizations must be implemented much more sophisticated then shown here).